alshdavid/Atlaspack-Version-Manager/README.md

 Add an `.apvmrc` file to the root of the project

+Pinned to a specific version:
+_note: super package doesn't exist so this doesn't work yet_

 ```
-# Pinned to a specific version of the super package (todo)
 2.13.2
 ```

+Pinned to a specific git hash

 ```
-# Pinned to a specific git hash
 origin = git
 specifier = d874396
 ```

+Uses a git branch.
+Warning this can change

 ```
-# Uses a git branch.
-Warning this can change
 origin = git
 specifier = main
 ```